Business News Daily receives compensation from some of the companies listed on this page. Advertising Disclosure

 Profit-sharing plans

 With a profit-sharing plan, an employer sets aside a portion of its pretax income to share among its employees.
-This plan type gives you flexibility in how much money you contribute.
-There are several varieties of profit-sharing plans under this umbrella, including pro rata plans, new comparability plans and age-weighted profit-sharing plans.
+This plan type provides flexibility in how much money the employer contributes.
+Several varieties of profit-sharing plans are under this umbrella, including pro-rata plans, new comparability plans and age-weighted profit-sharing plans:

-• Contribution limits: For 2022, the annual contribution limit for profit-sharing plans is $61,000 or 100% of the employee’s salary, whichever amount is lower.
+• Contribution limits: For 2024, the annual contribution limit for profit-sharing plans is $69,000 or 100 percent of the employee’s salary, whichever amount is lower.

 403(b) plans

-A 403(b) retirement plan is a tax-sheltered account reserved for teachers that is sometimes also used by eligible not-for-profit organizations, including religious ones.
-Contributions are pretax, and earnings are not taxed until they are distributed.
+A 403(b) retirement plan is a tax-sheltered account designed for teachers; it’s sometimes also used by eligible not-for-profit groups, including religious organizations.
+Contributions are pretax and earnings are not taxed until they are distributed:

-There are many other types of 401(k) plans, but the more complex they become, according to Meadows, the less likely they are to fit small businesses.
-“Larger companies with a 401(k) may want a special variety for their type of business,” he said.
+While other 401(k) plans exist, many are more complex and are unlikely to suit small businesses.
+“Larger companies with a 401(k) may want a special variety for their type of business,” Meadows explained.
 “However, small businesses will likely want to keep it simple to avoid any complicated compliance worries.”

-You can borrow against a 401(k) without incurring tax penalties for early withdrawal, but you will have to pay the borrowed amount back through future contributions.
+You can borrow from a 401(k) plan without incurring tax penalties for early withdrawal, but you will have to repay the borrowed amount through future contributions.

 Is a 401(k) plan right for your business?

-• Paying for a 401(k) plan would affect the success of the business if it already doesn’t have enough money to run.
+• They worry that paying for a 401(k) plan would affect the business’s success if margins are already tight.

-• The plans are complicated and usually involve a lot of jargon.
+• They fear that plans are complicated and involve a lot of jargon.

-“One benefit for even the smallest businesses to have a 401(k) plan for employees is simply to attract and retain talent,” said Ben Smith, founder and certified financial planner at Cove Financial Planning.
-“Many job seekers and current employees will value the added benefit of having access to a retirement plan offered by their employer, and they may look elsewhere for work if a business does not offer one.”
+Additionally, a 401(k) plan can help your business attract and retain top talent.
+“One benefit for even the smallest businesses to have a 401(k) plan for employees is simply to attract and retain talent,” Smith noted.
+“Many job seekers and current employees will value the added benefit of having access to a retirement plan offered by their employer and they may look elsewhere for work if a business does not offer one.”

 TipTip

-401(k) plans have an employer oversight requirement that allows employees to invest in mutual funds guided by professionals, and at lower fees to boot.
-Roth IRAs are mostly based on tax-free savings incentives.
+401(k) plans have an employer oversight requirement that allows employees to invest in mutual funds guided by professionals at lower fees.
+Roth IRAs are primarily based on tax-free savings incentives.

 The future of 401(k) plans